 What are the fishing regulations at Poway Lake?

 The only fish caught at Poway Lake are the bass, bluegill, catfish, and sunfish.
 The trout limit is 4 per day, and you must have a daily fishing permit to fish.
-It would be best if you obeyed the City of Poway Rules and Regulations while fishing at Poway Lake.
+It would be best to obey the City of Poway Rules and Regulations while fishing at Poway Lake.
 You are not allowed to use corn as bait, Sportfish as bait, or use stringer services.
 You must release the bass if it is under 12 inches.
 Fishing at Poway Lake is only allowed with equipment from the Lake Poway Concession.
-Depending on the situation, staff can determine what is considered a potential contaminant.
+Staff can determine what is considered a potential contaminant depending on the situation.

 What are the best places to fish at Poway Lake?

-Docks are the best places to fish at Poway lake because fishes like trout hide under docks at night, so if you go early in the morning, you have an excellent chance to catch some good fish.
+Docks are the best places to fish at Poway Lake because fishes like trout hide under docks at night, so if you go early in the morning, you can catch some good fish.

 What are the facilities like at Poway Lake?